Pecnut/stokesian-dynamics/find_resistance_scalars/README.md

 # Code for generating lubrication resistance functions: Readme #

 This code forms part of a [Python 3 implementation of Stokesian Dynamics](http://github.com/Pecnut/stokesian-dynamics) for spherical particles of different sizes, but can be run on its own.
-To run it alone, it requires **Fortran** and **Mathematica**.
-To use it as part of the Python implementation, you also need Python.
+To run it alone, it requires **Python** and **Fortran**.

 **If you are here from the Python Stokesian Dynamics implementation,** you do not need to run these scripts if you are happy with particle ratios of 1, 0.1 and 0.01.
 Data files for these ratios are already computed.
 If, however, you wish to change or augment these ratios, please proceed.